-One of the main reasons bodybuilders experience persistent and often chronic wrist and elbow pain during pull-ups is improper alignment of the joints.
-That basically means that your elbow, wrist and shoulders are not in optimal position to take the load during the exercise, the connective tissues are irritated.
+One of the main reasons why bodybuilders experience persistent and often chronic wrist and elbow pain during pull-ups is an improper alignment of the joints.
+When your elbow, wrist, and shoulders are not in an optimal position to take the load during the exercise, the connective tissues are irritated.

 One of the ways to fix that would be to do ring pull-ups instead of the regular straight bar version.
 However, if you don’t have access to rings, you can try another technique – the thumbless grip.

 What is a thumbless grip?